 SoftBank to repurchase US$1.9 billion of corporate bonds

-Japan's SoftBank Group Corp said on Monday it will repurchase up to 200 billion yen (US$1.9 billion) of its domestic unsecured corporate bonds from June 30 to July 17, part of its plan to pay down debt.

-TOKYO: Japan's SoftBank Group Corp said on Monday it will repurchase up to 200 billion yen (US$1.9 billion) of its domestic unsecured corporate bonds from June 30 to July 17, part of its plan to pay down debt.
+TOKYO: Japan's SoftBank Group said on Monday (Jun 29) it will repurchase up to ¥200 billion (US$1.9 billion) of its domestic unsecured corporate bonds from Jun 30 to Jul 17, part of its plan to pay down debt.

 SoftBank Chief Executive Masayoshi Son is undertaking an asset monetisation programme to raise US$41 billion to fund share buybacks and reduce debt, following a series of soured tech investments that drove the group to a record annual loss.

-The tech conglomerate also said it expects to record a gain of around 600 billion yen (US$5.6 billion) in the April-June quarter on the sale of part of its stake in T-Mobile U.S. and the revaluation of the shares it still holds.
+The tech conglomerate also said it expects to record a gain of around ¥600 billion yen in the April to June quarter on the sale of part of its stake in T-Mobile US and the revaluation of the shares it still holds.

 A derivative liability from call options received by the wireless carrier's top shareholder Deutsche Telekom is not included in that figure.